 Beyond the immediate health and environmental threats many of these synthetic chemicals pose, they also are not easily broken down over time and as such accumulate in the environment over decades.
 They can accumulate in water to toxic levels, affecting wildlife that is exposed, be carried by waterways or by water extraction for irrigation and can then get into food crops and animals.
 Like the pesticide DDT, the chemicals may accumulate in the body tissues of organisms living in polluted areas, but more crucially for us, in the body tissues of the top predators in food chains, which are in many cases…us.

-New York’s decision to ban these hazardous detergents is a significant step toward establishing a safer and healthier environment, and emphasizes the importance of selecting eco-friendly products.
-Cheri Peele of Toxic-Free Future, a nonprofit that aims to reduce the use of dangerous ingredients in consumer products, urges consumers to “choose detergents with the U.S. EPA Safer Choice label.”
+Public health advocates say New York’s decision to ban detergents with unsafe levels of 1,4-dioxane is a significant step toward establishing a safer and healthier environment.
+Cheri Peele of Toxic-Free Future, a nonprofit that aims to reduce the use of dangerous ingredients in consumer products, emphasizes the importance of selecting eco-friendly products and urges consumers to “choose detergents with the U.S. EPA Safer Choice label.”

 Boosting consumer awareness of this problem has become more mainstream recently.
 The Good Housekeeping Institute trialed some of the more eco-friendly brands.
 Its researchers gave high marks to Ecover, Smol, Splosh, Method and Bio D. Ecology Works produces a 100 percent biodegradable anti-allergen laundry detergent.
 Seventh Generation is also highly regarded as eco-friendly.
 Happy washing!